snapiz/go-vue-starter/README.md

 3. Deploy your application by running `git push heroku master`.
 4. Migrate db schema by running `heroku run goose -- -env=production up` file.
 5. Update `/web/public/_redirects` with your own domain.
-5. Build your static files by running `yarn build` in web folder.
+5. Build static files by running `yarn build` in web folder.
 6. Finally, drag and drop dist to netlify deploy.

 ### How to Update